 - M.S. in Science Education with option in Informal Science Education - CSULB Catalog (23-24)

 Students completing the TK-12 Science Education option will be prepared to assume positions of greater science leadership at their schools or districts, or go on to further graduate study in Science Education.

 The option in Informal Science Education is designed for museum, aquaria, outdoor, and environmental educators who want to further their educational studies with a focus on learning and teaching science in non-classroom settings.

 Applicants are required to send application materials to both:

-Please submit the University application via Cal State Apply by the March 15 deadline.
+- the University via Cal State Apply by the June 1 deadline.
 The application fee and one set of official transcripts must to be sent directly to the CSULB Office of Admissions.
 Additional information about applying to the University can be viewed at CSULB Admissions or at International Admissions.

-- AND the Science Education Department (see Departmental Application under Admission Policies, below).
+- AND the Science Education Department (see Program Forms section, below).

 University Requirements for Admission into CSULB can be found under "Graduate Degree Information" in the University Catalog.

 Prospective International Applicants: Please visit Center for International Education for questions regarding visas, and admissions to the university and deadlines.